AnimMouse/animmouse-website/content/post/how-to-install-sumatrapdf-for-all-users.md

 -s : silent installation.
 Doesn't show any UI\
 -d <directory> : set directory where program is installed.\
 -with-preview : install shell preview (for viewing PDF on Explorer)

+You can also use my [Batch File](https://github.com/AnimMouse/batch-files/blob/main/SumatraPDF%20Install%20for%20All%20Users/SumatraPDF%20Install%20for%20All%20Users.cmd) for installation.

 Sources:\
 [SumatraPDF documentation](https://www.sumatrapdfreader.org/docs/Installer-cmd-line-arguments.html)\